reha96/python_for_cplex/README.md

 # thesis_to_paper

-This document has 2 parts:
+The readme document has 3 sections on:
 - The SOFTWARE needed to run the python code,
 - The FILES needed to run the python and cplex code,
 - The remarks about the python code.